pelet/route-planner/README.md

 # Route Planner
-Application to plan you route using Google Maps.
-Click on points in the map to add them to your route.
+Application to plan a route using Google Maps.
+Click on points in the map to add/remove them to the route.

 ## Functionalities
 -Possibility to add/remove points on the map